MaxwellVolz/maxwellvolz.github.io/_posts/2019-6-13-Auto-Chess-How-to-Play.md

 The game begins with a single choice of 5 units.

 You choose a piece by clicking on it.
-The piece will be added to your bench.
+The piece will be added to your **Bench**.

 ![InGameScreenshot]({{ site.baseurl }}/images/autochess/1.png)

 ## **Now you need to put your piece in play!
 You must complete this task before the **PREPARE** timer at the top of the screen runs out.**

-Click the chess piece on your bench and click a position on your board.
+Click the chess piece on your bench and click a position on your **Chess Board**.

 ![InGameScreenshot]({{ site.baseurl }}/images/autochess/2.png)